georgesavill/local-services-dashboard/README.md

 # local-services-dashboard
-Simple dashboard for local network services.
+Lightweight dashboard for local network services.

+Services to be linked to are defined within /js/example_services.js in JSON format.